E-commerce App Market Size and Share

 By Platform: Mini-Programs Chip Away at the Duopoly

 Android maintained 72.67% of the installed base in 2025, propelled by sub-USD 100 devices popular in Asia and Africa. iOS captured just 19% of downloads but 45% of GMV, driven by affluent user cohorts in North America and Europe.
-Super-app mini-programs, however, recorded an 8.24% CAGR, with WeChat hosting 4.5 million such programs that processed USD 420 billion in transactions in 2025.
+In 2025, WeChat boasted 4.5 million mini-programs on its super-app platform, collectively handling transactions worth USD 420 billion, marking an impressive 8.24% CAGR for the segment.

 Mini-programs inherit parent-app credentials and payment methods, boosting retention compared with standalone apps, which lose 70% of new installs within 30 days.
 China’s regulators now require business license displays in mini-programs, raising compliance overhead while solidifying consumer trust.
 Although North American antitrust scrutiny chills super-app expansion, mini-program traction across Asia positions the format as a durable growth pillar in the e-commerce app market.